Hecking-Heck/Palworld-Linux-Dedicated-Server-Tutorial/README.md

 ufw allow 22 && ufw allow 8211
 ```

+> [!NOTE]
+> - 22 is SSH port
-(22 is SSH port, 8211 is Palworld Dedicated Server Port)
+> - 8211 is Palworld Dedicated Server Port

+> [!CAUTION]
+> - YOU MUST ENABLE PORT 22 IF YOU ARE CONNECTING VIA SSH, IF YOU DO NOT YOU WILL DISCONNECT AND NOT BE ABLE TO LOG IN AGAIN

 Now enable it
 ```bash